ws464/java2/readme.md

 # Java Intro Object Oriented Programming (OOP)
 OOP is the tasteful interaction between objects to achieve a common goal.
 In a proper object oriented solution all the objects share the same level of responsibility (weight).
-All the objects follow the single responsibility model, an object knows how to do one thing extremely well.
+All the objects follow the Single Responsibility Principal (SRP), an object knows how to do one thing extremely well.
+A group of objects that work together can be organized into a package.

 Assignments are located [here](assignments.md).